 Absolutely.
 Air pollution levels can be up to 100 times higher indoors than outdoors.
-The American Lung Association estimates that the majority of people spend 90% of their time inside, making it critical for homeowners to be knowledgeable about indoor air quality (IAQ) in La Porte.
+The American Lung Association estimates that many people spend 90% of their time inside, making it critical for homeowners to be aware of indoor air quality (IAQ) in La Porte.

 Many common household things lead to poor indoor air quality, including: